reactjs/react.dev/src/content/learn/responding-to-events.md

 ## Event propagation {/*event-propagation*/}

-Event handlers will also catch events from any children your component might have.
+Event handlers will also catch events from any children your Component might have.
 We say that an event "bubbles" or "propagates" up the tree: it starts with where the event happened, and then goes up the tree.

 This `<div>` contains two buttons.
 Both the `<div>` *and* each button have their own `onClick` handlers.
 Which handlers do you think will fire when you click a button?